Disordering a permutation symmetric system: revivals, thermalization and chaos: Introduction

 We use the well-studied quantum kicked top, which is a periodically forced infinite range interacting system consisting of $N$ qubits which has a permutation symmetry under the exchange of particles, where the dynamics is restricted in the $N+1$ dimensional Hilbert space as opposed to the full Hilbert space of $2^N-$dimensions \cite{baguette2014multiqubit, wang2002pairwise, devi2012majorana, markham2011entanglement, popkov2012reduced, LMG_intro, russomanno2015thermalization, tripartitescrambling, russomanno2021quantum, papparaldi_bridging, vidal2004_TSS}.
 The previous studies on quantum kicked top model consist of finding relation between chaotic dynamics and entanglement measures \cite{concurrence, decoherence, pattnayak}, studying periodicity of the Floquet operator of the top \cite{periodicity}, signatures of bifurcation on quantum entanglement measures \cite{bifurcation_QKT} and employing random matrix theory (RMT) to study the chaotic limit of the quantum top \cite{tripartitescrambling, generalized_ent}.
 All these studies are in the symmetric basis, also called the Dicke basis, that naturally arises in this multi-qubit system \cite{tripartitescrambling, wang2002pairwise}.
 Experimental realizations of quantum kicked top as a multi qubit system has been carried out using laser-cooled Cs atoms by utilising their combined electronic and nuclear spin \cite{chaudhury_nature_husimi}, by making use of the interaction of three superconducting qubits in a coupling circuit \cite{2016_ergodic}, by using nuclear magnetic resonance techniques to mimic two qubit system comprising two spin 1/2 nuclei \cite{NMRstudiesin2qubit}.
 The kicked top has been recently used to perform quantum metrology and the use of quantum chaos has promoted the approach to the Heisenberg limit that is used for quantum sensing \cite{quantummetrology}.
 It is therefore of interest in this context as well to study the effects of the breaking of permutation symmetry by disorder.
+Several studies have investigated the impact of disorder on breaking of this symmetry, for example see Ref.~\cite{random_spin_models, Dicke_auditya}.

 In a recent work \cite{manju24}, we showed the possible presence of a continuous phase transition, using the total angular momentum as the order parameter, from a dynamics restricted within symmetric subspace to a dynamics extending to the full Hilbert space of $2^N$ dimensions as the disorder strength is increased.
 In the present paper we study primarily the single qubit entanglement via the linear entropy and the changes in the time scales involved with chaos and disorder.
 Two additional measures of symmetry breaking are also studied via the overlap of time evolving states with the symmetric subspace as well as an effective dimension involving the eigenstates of Floquet operator.
 Their convergence to the random matrix limit in full Hilbert space is examined.